‘The Happy Prince’ Opens in America

 Here again, however, Everett employs a clever device.
 Because the scenario is stylized as a dream rather than a docudrama, it is largely futile to quibble at any factual inconsistencies.
 In a dream people can be older than they were; hair can be longer that it was; and playwrights can sing music hall songs in a bar.
 Even the structure of events can be anachronous.
 So if a casual viewer offers you the précis that the film is too dark and the narrative too confusing, remind them that in depression there is no color, and in a dream there is no timeline.

-This fantasy approach allows Everett the freedom to play with fanciful notions, such as the doctor doubling as a character in Wilde’s play, and a ghostly visitation by Constance, Wilde’s recently deceased wife.
+This fantasy approach allows Everett the freedom to play with fanciful notions, such as his doctor doubling as a character in a Wilde play, and a ghostly visitation by Constance, Wilde’s recently deceased wife.
 But none of this visionary license relieves the film of its duty of care to present a form of veracity, nor should it.

 So it is worth while noting that Everett’s impression of Wilde actually is a believable Oscar: one that is refreshingly frank and human, and satisfyingly in sympathy with a scholarly knowledge of his final years.